ppke-nlpg/purepos/README.md

                                               tagging).
 The default is the standard input.
      -if (--input-format) <format>          : Set the format of the input file: 'vert' for vertical, 'ord' for ordinary.
 The default is ordinary.
+     -l  (--lemma-transformation) <class>   : Chooses between the LemmaTransformation classes:
+                                              "suffix" or "generalized".
+The default is the suffix.
+     -lt (--lemma-threshold) <length>       : Sets the threshold of the GeneralizedLemmaTransformation's decode function.
+Only an option, when the transformation type is "generalized".
      -m  (--model) <modelfile>              : Specifies a path to a model file.
 If an existing model is given for training, the tool performs incremental training.